MithrilJS/mithril.js/docs/framework-comparison.md

 ### Documentation

 React documentation is clear and well written, and includes a good API reference, tutorials for getting started, as well as pages covering various advanced concepts.
+Unfortunately, since React is limited to being only a view library, its documentation does not explore how to use React idiomatically in the context of a real-life application.
+As a result, there are many popular state management libraries and thus architectures using React can differ drastically from company to company (or even between projects).

 Mithril documentation also includes [introductory](introduction.md) [tutorials](simple-application.md), pages about advanced concepts, and an extensive API reference section, which includes input/output type information, examples for various common use cases and advice against misuse and anti-patterns.
 It also includes a cheatsheet for quick reference.

-Unfortunately, since React is limited to being only a view library, its documentation does not explore how to use React in the context of a real-life application.
-As a result, there are many popular state management libraries and as a result, architectures using React can differ drastically from company to company (or even between projects).
+Mithril documentation also demonstrates simple, close-to-the-metal solutions to common use cases in real-life applications where it's appropriate to inform a developer that web standards may be now on par with larger established libraries.

 ---